Chart Color Schemes

 Bourke - Brewarrina's population is slightly younger than the national pattern

-The median age in Bourke - Brewarrina is 36 years, which is significantly lower than Rest of NSW's average of 43 years and somewhat younger than Australia's median age of 38 years.
-The 0-4 age group has a strong representation at 7.9% compared to Rest of NSW, while the 65-74 cohort is less prevalent at 9.0%.
-According to post-2021 Census data, the 35-44 age group grew from 10.8% to 12.4%, and the 75-84 cohort increased from 4.2% to 5.6%.
+The median age in Bourke-Brewarrina is 36 years, which is significantly below Rest of NSW's average of 43 years and somewhat younger than Australia's average of 38 years.
+The 0-4 age group makes up 7.9% of the population compared to Rest of NSW, while the 65-74 cohort comprises 9.0%.
+Post-2021 Census data shows that the 35-44 age group grew from 10.8% to 12.4%, and the 75-84 cohort increased from 4.2% to 5.6%.
 Conversely, the 45-54 cohort declined from 12.7% to 9.0%.
-Population forecasts for 2041 indicate substantial demographic changes in Bourke - Brewarrina.
-Leading this shift is the 85+ age group, which will grow by 91%, reaching 130 people from 68.
-Notably, the combined 65+ age groups are expected to account for all of the total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0-4 and 45-54 cohorts are projected to experience population declines.
+Population forecasts for 2041 indicate substantial demographic changes in Bourke-Brewarrina.
+The 85+ age group is expected to grow by 91%, reaching 130 people from 68, and the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0-4 and 45-54 cohorts are expected to experience population declines.